chuhousen/aerodynamic_canopy_height/data/README.md

 * HEIGHTC_LOWER: lower range of physical canopy height (m)
 * WD: selected wind direction
 * N.sample: Number of data points used
-* ha.mdl.q025: 2.5% percentile estimated aerodynamic canopy height based on the model specified
+* ha.mdl.q025: 2.5% percentile estimated aerodynamic canopy height based on the model specified (m)
-* ha.mdl.q250: 25% percentile estimated aerodynamic canopy height based on the model specified
+* ha.mdl.q250: 25% percentile estimated aerodynamic canopy height based on the model specified (m)
-* ha.mdl.q500: 50% percentile estimated aerodynamic canopy height based on the model specified
+* ha.mdl.q500: 50% percentile estimated aerodynamic canopy height based on the model specified (m)
-* ha.mdl.q750: 75% percentile estimated aerodynamic canopy height based on the model specified
+* ha.mdl.q750: 75% percentile estimated aerodynamic canopy height based on the model specified (m)
-* ha.mdl.q975: 97.5% percentile estimated aerodynamic canopy height based on the model specified
+* ha.mdl.q975: 97.5% percentile estimated aerodynamic canopy height based on the model specified (m)

 #### 2018-02-03-model-UNC-forest-leafless-3month.csv
 Annual estimates of aerodynamic canopy heights for all forest sites, using the 3-month leafless period data.
 This file has the same variable names as the above one.